UN peacekeeper killed after attack in southern Lebanon

 Associated Press

-BEIRUT (AP) — An Irish U.N. peacekeeper was killed and several others wounded after unidentified attackers opened fire on a convoy in southern Lebanon, Irish and Lebanese military officials said Thursday.
+BEIRUT (AP) — An Irish U.N. peacekeeper was killed and several others were wounded when unidentified attackers opened fire on a convoy in southern Lebanon, Irish and Lebanese military officials said Thursday.

-The Irish Defense Forces said in a statement said that a pair of armored vehicles carrying eight Irish UNIFIL peacekeeping troops were fired at as they drove north, toward Beirut, Tuesday night from the town of Al-Aqbiya.
+The Irish Defense Forces said in a statement that a pair of armored vehicles carrying eight Irish UNIFIL peacekeeping troops was fired on as they drove north, toward Beirut on Wednesday night from the town of Al-Aqbiya.

-The Irish military added that one of the three wounded soldiers is in serious condition.
+The Irish military identified the killed peacekeeper as Pvt.
+Seán Rooney of Newtwoncunningham, Ireland.
+It noted that one of the three wounded soldiers was in serious condition.
 It did not identify the assailants.

 UNIFIL confirmed that one peacekeeper was killed and three were wounded but did not share further details.

-A source familiar with the investigation who spoke on condition of anonymity because they were not authorized to speak publicly on the matter said that the armored vehicle carrying the peacekeepers had rolled over while trying to escape the scene after locals began shooting.
+A person familiar with the investigation said that the armored vehicle carrying the peacekeepers had rolled over while trying to escape the scene after locals began shooting.

-Local residents were angered and became aggressive when two UNIFIL armored vehicles, which were heading to the Beirut airport, took a detour through Al-Aqbiya, which is not part of the area under UNIFIL’s mandate, the source said.
+Local residents were angered and became aggressive when two UNIFIL armored vehicles, which were heading to the Beirut airport, took a detour through Al-Aqbiya, which is not part of the area under UNIFIL’s mandate, the person said.
+The person was not authorized to discuss the matter publicly and therefore spoke on condition of anonymity.

-It is not yet clear if the victim died from gunfire or from wounds sustained in the crash, the person said.
+A security official said seven bullets were fired at the vehicle, including the bullet that killed the Irish peacekeeper.
+The official spoke anonymously in line with regulations.

-Lebanon’s Foreign Ministry condemned the incident, while the office of Lebanese caretaker Prime Minister Najib Mikati in a statement called for an investigation.
+Lebanon’s Foreign Ministry condemned the incident, while the office of Lebanese caretaker Prime Minister Najib Mikati issued a statement calling for an investigation.

-“He praised the sacrifices that UNIFIL forces made to maintain peace in the south, which reflects stability for the people of the region and Lebanon in general,” the statement from Mikati’s office said.
+Mikati “praised the sacrifices that UNIFIL forces made to maintain peace in the south, which reflects stability for the people of the region and Lebanon in general,” the statement said.

 Irish Prime Minister Micheál Martin expressed his condolences in a statement on Twitter.

-Note: This story has been corrected to show that the shooting happened on Wednesday night, not Tuesday.